 HTTP-based caching systems generally default to including cookie values in cache keys so as to avoid serving authenticated content to the wrong user.
 While a safe default, it also has the side effect that any cookie will effectively disable the cache, including mundane cookies like analytics.

-The solution is to whitelist the cookies that should impact the cache and include only the application session cookie(s).
+The solution is to specifically allow the cookies that should impact the cache and include only the application session cookie(s).
 For the Router cache see our documentation.
 For other cache systems consult their documentation.